 EMDR Therapy

 It is widely used for PTSD and trauma-related issues (big T and little t).
-It's also highly effective for those with troublesome memories, adverse childhood and adult experiences which may present as negative core beliefs about oneself.
-This may look like low self-esteem, reduced confidence, stuck patterns of behaviour, anxiety, depression, relationship issues and more.
+It's also highly effective for those with troublesome memories, adverse childhood and adult experiences which may present as negative beliefs about oneself.
+This may feel like low self-esteem, reduced confidence, stuck patterns of behaviour, anxiety, depression, work/family/relationship relationship issues and more.

-EMDR is an intense and usually 'brief' form of therapy which follows 8 phases which need to be completed.
-We may focus on one memory, experience or negative belief, but often we work with more complex life histories where negative experiences are intertwined.
-It is hard to say how many sessions are required, depending on the simplicity or complexity, but EMDR may be completed in 3-8 sessions.
-This is clinically negotiated together, sessions are weekly.
+EMDR is an intensive and usually 'brief' form of therapy which follows 8 phases which need to be completed.
+We may focus on one memory, experience or negative belief, but we often work with more complex life histories where negative experiences are intertwined.
+It's hard to say how many sessions are required, depending on the simplicity or complexity, but EMDR may be completed in 3-8 sessions.
+This is negotiated together and sessions are weekly.

 EMDR sessions are £75 for one hour (up to a maximum of 75 minutes, agreed in session on a clinical basis.)